fabr1z10/pycrossword/README.md

 - the height of the grid;
 - the list of black cells, each one identified by a pair of integers indicating its row and column.

+A dictionary is simply a CSV file containing a list of clues.
+Each line of the file must be of this form:

+	word,clue

+Of course the same word might have multiple cues, in this case each cue must go on his own line.
+The dictionary is created by calling

+	dict = cw.Dict(<path to dict file>)

+Once you have a grid and a dictionary, you can simply generate a crossword by calling

+	cw.make